zero-meta/EasyClangComplete/docs/settings.md

 - Project settings <small> (defined in a [`.sublime-project`][subl-proj] file for a specific project)
   </small>

+!!! warning
+    Project-related settings will only work when your code has a `.sublime-project` file related to it.
+For documentation on using the Sublime Text projects please refer [here][subl-proj].

 ## Settings hierarchy
 1. If no settings are defined the **Default** ones are used
 2. **User** settings have precedence over the **Default** ones